zeplin/connected-components-docs/docs/gettingStarted/ANGULAR.md

 # Troubleshooting

-If you run into any issues while running the `zeplin connect` command, make sure that you have the Angular plugin installed by running the following command:
+If you run into any issues while running the `zeplin connect` command, make sure that you have the Angular plugin installed by running the following npm command:

 ```sh
 npm list -g --depth 0 @zeplin/cli-connect-angular-plugin